 There are many opponents of plea bargaining and many valid arguments against it.

-Many people feel defendants lose out on their rights, such as;
+Many people feel that you lose out on your rights as a defendant, such as;

 - The right to a jury trial;